Building a Bike Is a Rewarding Experience

 There are several good sources for drawings if you don't already have a set.
 The main one that comes to mind is Custom-Choppers-Guide.com.
 They also carry plans created by BCC Orlando and offer extra stuff for ordering them.

 On to the Motorcycle Frame Assembly Process

 This section is somewhat akin to a jigsaw puzzle.
 After you have bent and mitered the tubing, you need some way of temporarily holding things together.
-Lets assume that you have perfect measurements, angles and orientation.
+Let's assume that you have perfect measurements, angles, and orientation.
 Since we're not using a jig, we need to get to as level a spot as possible in order to start the assembly process.
-The next figure show one method of holding the pieces together for tack welding.
+The next figures show one method of holding the pieces together for tack welding.

 Place major assemblies into the frame to verify alignment.
 Of course if they fail to line up properly, you have some adjustments to do.
 This is why the frame components are only tack welded.
 You still have a chance to salvage the hard work you have done on the frame.

 After you are satisfied with the parts placement, you can begin welding the frame together.

 Of course there are many other ways to assemble your frame without a welding jig.
 This is only one way to accomplish the task at hand.